Niagara College Offers Courses In Growing Pot With A One-Year Certificate Program

 Niagara College is offering what is thought to be a program that is the first of its kind, which will teach students how to effectively grow and cultivate marijuana.
-It is known that the program is the first, and only one in Canada right now, it is believed to be the only one in the world offering courses in cannabis growth for actual college credit and a certificate.
-The class is being offered for the first time this semester, so there hasn’t been any time to gather much feedback on how it is being received on campus, but so far many students seem to think it is pretty cool according to CBC News.
+It is known that the program is the first and only one in Canada right now, and it is believed to be the only one in the world offering courses in cannabis growth for actual college credit and a certificate.
+The class is being offered for the first time this semester, so there hasn’t been any time to gather much feedback on how it is being received on campus, but so far many students seem to think it is pretty cool, according to CBC News.

-Niagara’s College’s new cannabis program is headed by professor Bill MacDonald, who said that only five years ago, he would of thought a course of study like this would be impossible.
+Niagara’s College’s new cannabis program is headed by professor Bill MacDonald, who said that only five years ago, he would have thought a course of study like this would be impossible.
 With Canada only about a month away from making it legal to use pot on a recreational basis, quite a few things have changed regarding cannabis and the way people are looking at it.
 The course offers only 24 spots right now, but that may expand if the pilot program is successful as it drew in over 300 applicants.

 Class is in session at Canada's first 'pot school' – Niagara College offering instruction on growing weed https://t.co/aFoZsT6YOi pic.twitter.com/nbVkhbw4nk